Care leavers’ transition into the labour market in England

 New edited book: marginalised communities in higher education

 I am currently working on a book for the series produced by the Society for Research into Higher Education and published by Routledge.
 The book, which is being co-edited with Graeme Atherton of NEON, is tentatively titled ‘Marginalised communities in higher education: disadvantage, mobility and indigeneity’ and is scheduled to include twelve chapters focusing on social groups that find themselves with restricted access to higher education – these include students with caring responsibilities, refugees, rural communities, ethnic groups with a history of migration and indigenous peoples.
-The book should be published in summer 2020.
+Delayed a little by the Covid-19 pandemic, the book should be published in summer 2021.